guessit-io/guessit/docs/index.md

                             ~/.config/guessit/options.(json|yml|yaml)
       --no-default-config   Disable default configuration.
 This should be done only if you are providing a full configuration through user configuration or --config option.
+If no "advanced_config" is provided by another configuration
+                            file, it will still be loaded from default configuration.

     Information:
       -p, --properties      Display properties that can be guessed.
       -V, --values          Display property values that can be guessed.